French mother sauces

 Sauces considered mother sauces.
 In order (left to right, top to bottom): béchamel, espagnole, tomato, velouté and hollandaise.

-In French cuisine, the mother sauces (sauces mères, /fr/), also known as grandes sauces (/fr/) in French, are a group of sauces upon which many other sauces – "daughter sauces" or petites sauces – are based.
+In French cuisine, the mother sauces (sauces mères, /fr/), also known as greater sauces (grandes sauces, /fr/), are a group of sauces upon which many other sauces—"daughter sauces" or lesser sauces—are based.
 Different classifications of mother sauces have been proposed since at least the early 19th century.

 Current use

-The most common list of mother sauces in current use is:
+The most common list of mother sauces in contemporary use is béchamel, espagnole, tomato, velouté, and Hollandaise sauce.